-PAULINE ELIZABETH HOPKINS CREATED THE COLOURED AMERICAN MAGAZINE
+PAULINE ELIZABETH HOPKINS CREATED THE COLOURED AMERICAN MAGAZINE she became successful

 The Colored American Magazine was the first American monthly publication that covered African-American culture.
 The magazine ran from May 1900 to November 1909.
 It was initially published out of Boston by the Colored Co-Operative Publishing Company, and from 1904, forward, by Moore Publishing and Printing Company of New York.
 Pauline Hopkins, its most prolific writer from the beginning, sat on the board as a shareholder, was editor from 1902 to 1904, though her name was not on the masthead until 1903.Hopkins was a journalist, playwright, historian, and literary.
 In 1904, Booker T. Washington, in a hostile takeover, purchased the magazine and replaced Hopkins with Fred Randolph Moore (1857–1943) as editor.[1]